dgouders/lsp/README.md

          lsp  replaces carriage return with "ˆM", because the original has too toxic effects on lsp’s output.

-         This can be changed with --keep-cr.
+         This can be turned off with --keep-cr.

        • TAB ('\t')
          TAB stops are expanded to spaces according to their horizontal  posi‐ tion x with a currently hardcoded maximum width of 8.

-Toxic Manual Pages / lsp_cat
+lsp_cat / Toxic Manual Pages
        Usually, lsp is able to detect manual pages and their names by inspect‐ ing  the  first line of a file — cooperative manual pages provide their name in the header, twice.